 - A second, free initial meeting to answer further questions is available upon request.
 You will know at this stage if equity release is the right path for you, and your appointed adviser will make an application with you if you choose to progress further.
 There is still no obligation to proceed at this stage.

 - Following this, your property will be independently valued and an offer made on how much you can release from it which will all be clearly explained.
 Remember, you can choose to remain the owner of your home with a Lifetime Mortgage.

 - Once the offer is explained and accepted you are required to seek legal advice from a solicitor who will arrange all of the legal details.
 Reader’s Digest’s equity release experts can put you in touch with solicitors experienced in equity release who can make the process simpler and quicker.

 - The process is completed and after a short time–usually 4-6 weeks from application–you will receive your released funds.
 The equity release company only collect their fee once the case has completed.

 How do I make the first step?

 The first steps with equity release are simple.
-An online equity release calculator, such as the one below, will give you the first idea of how much you could release instantly.
+An online equity release calculator, such as the one above, will give you the first idea of how much you could release instantly.
 Once you have entered your details an informative equity release guide will be made available to you which will give you more information as to how equity release could work for you.